HeinerEF/kirby-scssphp/README_critical_CSS.md

 ## Critical SCSS (a.k.a. above the fold)

-If you would like to improve the performance of your website, you can use the 'scss.critical.php' in combination with the 'scss.php' snippet.
-This part of the plugin is optional and still experimental.
+If you would like to improve the performance of your website, you can use the 'scss.critical.php' snippet in combination with the "**normal**" 'scss.php' snippet.
+This *critical* part of the plugin is optional and still experimental.
 Using critical CSS means inlining any CSS that is used to render content directly visible when you open a page.
 Before you start using critical CSS, my advice is to read more about this concept on [CSS Tricks](https://css-tricks.com/authoring-critical-fold-css/) or [Google PageSpeed Insights](https://developers.google.com/speed/docs/insights/PrioritizeVisibleContent).

 ## Setup the Critical SCSS